Selected and Translated by Ikram Hawramani

 I heard Bishr bin al-Harith say, “You will not find sweetness of worship until you place between you and your ego’s desires a barrier of steel.”

 It was said to al-Murta`ish that there is a person who can walk on water.
 He said, “To be able to go against the ego’s desires is a greater achievement than walking on water.”

-Abu Ali al-Nisaburi said, “Whoever attains dominion over his ego’s desires in his youth, God will grant him dominion in his old age, as happened to Yusuf, peace be upon him.”
+Abu Ali al-Nisaburi said, “Whoever attains dominion over his ego’s desires in his youth, God will grant him dominion in his old age, as happened to Yusuf, .”

 Al-Hasan said, “Those who have the easiest time on the Day of Judgment are those who take themselves to account for God’s sake in the worldly life.”